afruehstueck/insetGAN/README.md

 ```

 ## License
-This work is made available under the [Something Something License]().
+`[ TODO ]`

 ## Acknowledgements
-This project started as an internship by Anna Frühstück with Adobe Research.
+This project was the product of a remote internship and subsequent collaboration by Anna Frühstück with Adobe Research.
 We thank the StyleGAN2-ADA team at Nvidia for providing their code.